 Myzithra is a whey cheese, and while nothing matches the original, you can use mascarpone or ricotta in place of fresh myzithra, and ricotta salata, Parmesan, or Pecorino Romano in place of aged myzithra.

-Fresh and sour myzithra is wonderful in baked desserts like Greek cheesecake and sweet cheese pastries, and can also be added to cooked dishes that call for cheese.
-Aged myzithra is used as a cheese grating for pasta dishes, soups, and vegetable casserole dishes, and is also used as an ingredient in pasta sauces.
+Fresh and sour myzithra are used in baked desserts such as Greek cheesecake and sweet cheese pastries, and can also be added to cooked dishes that call for cheese.
+Aged myzithra is used as a grating cheese for pasta dishes, soups, and vegetable casserole dishes, and also as an ingredient in pasta sauces.

 It can be difficult to find myzithra in the United States; check Greek grocers or specialty cheese shops, or look online.
 Store fresh myzithra in the refrigerator and use it within a day or two.
 Aged myzithra, more commonly available in the United States, can last for up to a year in an airtight container.

 Greek cookbooks make prolific use of fresh and aged myzithra.
 You can also use it in place of fresh or aged ricotta in many recipes.